rwang133/INST462-final-project/README.md

 ## Aircraft Crashes With Causes Dataset ##
 This is the dataset used for the Tableau visualizations, which has causes that were labeled using the original word mapping and model.

+## Tableau Workbook ##
+This packaged workbook contains the visualizations used in the Medium post.